clectric-diy/clectricDIY-Guidebook/README.md

 # clectricDIY-Guidebook
-The Guidebook for the history and works of the clectricDIY Community.
+The Guidebook for the history and works of the clectric.diy Community.

 One day our clectric.diy Community may bind and sell a this Guidebook either digitally or as a collection of pages made from the pulp of dead trees.